 Andy has a BSc (Hons) degree from the University of Birmingham, an MSC from the University of London and a Certificate in Organisation Design from the University of Southern California.
 He is a member of Edinburgh Napier University’s Court and lives in Edinburgh with his wife and daughter.

-Emily is one of ENSA's Full-Time Officers for session 2021/22.
-She studied Pyschology at Edinburgh Napier and graduated in the Summer, joining the Board in July 2021.
-Her current role is Co-President for Sport and Wellbeing.
+Geou is one of ENSA's Full-Time Officers for session 2023/24.
+He is from India and studied Renewable Energy at Edinburgh Napier.
+He joined the Board in July 2023 and his current role is President for Societies & Community.

-Matthew is one of ENSA's Full-Time Officers for session 2021/22.
-He is from Nigeria and studied Master of Business Administration at Edinburgh Napier.
-He joined the Board in July 2021 and his current role is Co-President for Education and Employability.
+Opeyemi is one of ENSA's Full-Time Officers for session 2023/24.
+She studied a Masters in Environmental Sustainability at Edinburgh Napier.
+She joined the Board in July 2023 and her current role is Co-President for Education and Employability.